Best Spotting Scope

 How much are you willing to spend?

-This will depend on how serious you are about scoping, and how much experience you may or may not have.
-A top of the range scope with the newest tech will set you back substantially, although that is understandable.
-And for the seasoned scope user it’s an investment.
-However, at the lower end of the price scale there are some really great quality scopes that get the job done.
+This will depend on how serious you are about scoping and how much experience you may or may not have.
+A top-of-the-range scope with the newest tech will set you back substantially, although that is understandable.
+And for the seasoned scope user, it’s an investment.
+However, at the lower end of the price scale, some great quality scopes get the job done.

 Conclusion